iamkaf/modresources/pages/liteminer/README.md

 ### Current Plan

-The development plan is to make the mod more customizable and port it to 1.20.1 and 1.21.4+ and beyond.
+The development plan is to make the mod more customizable and port it to 1.21.4+ and beyond.
 If you have any requests for features or mod compats let me know.

 #### Roadmap